soondubu137/resume-website/src/projects/gas.md

 Private source code.

-::: warning Clarification
+::: warning CLARIFICATION
 Source code for school projects cannot be public.
 :::

 ## Introduction

 Genomics annotation service (GAS) was the capstone project for my cloud computing class at UChicago.
-As the product of ten weeks of dedicated work, this project has a relatively larger scale and a more sophisticated design.
-GAS (fictitious, of course) is a cloud-native SaaS (software-as-a-service) product deployed on AWS that provides "genomics annotation" service.
+As the product of ten weeks of dedicated work, this school project has a relatively larger scale and a more sophisticated design.
+GAS (fictitious, of course) is a cloud-native SaaS (software-as-a-service) product deployed on AWS that provides (fictitious) genomics annotation service.

 ## Project Architecture